Adult Antiretroviral Guidelines

 RPV

-• Not recommended in patients with pre-ART HIV RNA >100,000 copies/mL or CD4 counts <200 cells/mm3 because of higher rate of virologic failure in these patients.
+• Not recommended in people with pre-ART HIV RNA >100,000 copies/mL or CD4 counts <200 cells/mm3 because of higher rate of virologic failure in these people.

 • Depression and suicidality

-• QTc interval prolongation; consider using an alternative to RPV in patients taking medications with known risk of causing Torsades de Pointes or in those at higher risk of Torsades de Pointes.
+• QTc interval prolongation; consider using an alternative to RPV in people taking medications with known risk of causing Torsades de Pointes or in those at higher risk of Torsades de Pointes.

 • Rash